-Bradley, a Republican, was the representative for New York's 20th congressional district from 1907 to 1913.
+Bradley was the representative for New York’s 20th congressional district and was a Republican.
+He served from 1907 to 1913.

 From Nov 1903 to Mar 1913, Bradley missed 522 of 996 roll call votes, which is 52.4%.
 This is much worse than the median of 28.1% among the lifetime records of representatives serving in Mar 1913.
 The chart below reports missed votes over time.

 |Dec 1905-Feb 1906||25||12||48.0%||86th|

 |Dec 1906-Mar 1907||34||14||41.2%||81st|

 |Dec 1912-Mar 1913||67||45||67.2%||91st|

 The information on this page is originally sourced from a variety of materials, including:

 - @unitedstates/congress-legislators, a community project gathering congressional information

 - United States Congressional Roll Call Voting Records, 1789-1990 by Howard L. Rosenthal and Keith T. Poole.